-For students, there’s an opportunity for both empowerment and support.
+For students, there's an opportunity for both empowerment and support.
 Students can learn to manage their own tasks and deadlines with support from adults who have a bit more practice.
 Teachers can help students manage projects by breaking them down into simple, concrete steps and assigning tasks to students individually or in groups.
-This can foster student collaboration without having to worry about one or two kids doing the lion’s share of the work.
+This can foster student collaboration without the worry that one or two kids are doing the lion's share of the work.
 Kids can also add notes to their items as they complete them, promoting individual accountability.
 The chat feature lets kids have conversations about shared lists, helping them to manage workflow on a group assignment; of course, teachers will want to monitor conversations to avoid unnecessary conflict or negative interactions among students.Continue reading Show less

-Microsoft is no longer providing updates or new features to the tool; instead, the company is focusing on their Microsoft To-Do app -- which shares many of the same features -- and states that Wunderlist will eventually be retired.
+Microsoft is no longer providing updates or new features to the tool; instead, the company is focusing on the Microsoft To-Do app -- which shares many of the same features -- and states that Wunderlist will eventually be retired.
 Users can migrate their tasks to Microsoft To-Do if they desire to switch.
 For the time being, however, the tool remains functional.

 It's hard to find an organization tool that fits every student's needs, but Wunderlist's simplicity and customization features make it a pretty user-friendly tool to help students develop time-management, organization, and workload-management skills.
 Teachers can support students as they learn how to set goals, prioritize tasks, and manage workflow on both individual and group tasks.
 Beyond the classroom, this can be a great tool for clubs and organizations within the school that depend on many people working together to get things done.
 Fostering a sense of shared responsibility through the app can teach students the value of working together and can give student leaders valuable experience managing teams and delegating tasks.
 And as an added benefit, the chat feature, used appropriately, presents opportunities for students to learn essential communication and collaboration skills.